 When and How Did CGI Influencers First Come About?

 A simple search of the phrase, ‘the first CGI influencer’ will undoubtedly take you to an article referencing Lil Miquela as the original.
 But what is the story behind Miquela?
 Well, that starts with a company based in Los Angeles named Brud.
-Brud is essentially a transmedia studio, specialising in creating complex digital characters, founded in 2014 by Trevor McFedries and Sara Decou.
+Brud is essentially a transmedia studio, specializing in creating complex digital characters, founded in 2014 by Trevor McFedries and Sara Decou.
 Lil Miquela was later created in 2016 as a CGI social experiment which resulted in a huge social following and brand deals with the likes of Chanel, Burberry and Fendi.
 In 2018, Brud landed $6 million in venture capital funding as a response to the success of Lil Miquela.
 Some key investors included Sequoia Capital and BoxGroup, whilst other venture-backed companies in the CGI space were also popping up such as SuperPlastic and Toonstar.

 Did Brud Really Create The First Virtual Influencer?

 Brud truly changed the game in terms of virtual influencers on social.
 However, the concept of the virtual influencer is not something that is altogether new.
 Remember the virtual band Gorillaz?
-Damon Albarn, previous frontman of the band Blur and comic creator Jamie Hewlett are the co-creators of the virtual band, who really pioneered the movement of using virtual characters to humanise digital experiences.
+Damon Albarn, previous frontman of the band Blur and comic creator Jamie Hewlett are the co-creators of the virtual band, who really pioneered the movement of using virtual characters to humanize digital experiences.
 But hey, perhaps there are even earlier examples of virtual influencers, if you look hard enough maybe the concept has been around even longer than you think!

 How The Market of CGI Influencers Has Evolved